Dengue fever is unfortunately very common in our tropical home — and the risk of catching it gets higher during and after the rainy season.

 This is why it is important to look around your home for any possible habitats — i.e., pools of stagnant water.
 Whether they’re clean or dirty water, you should get rid of them.
 Take a look at objects such as tires, flower pots, pet water bowls, plastic containers, etc. around your home for any pools of water.

 We also recommend checking your water systems (such as your septic tank and plumbing pipes) are free of any leaks.
+If you need professional help with your septic tank, why not look here for reliable experts who can provide the necessary help and guidance?
 You can also drain and clean your roof gutters to avoid any build-up of water.

 Reducing the habitat available for these mosquitoes by getting rid of these bodies of water can help prevent dengue at home.